tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 to easily measure how much performance degrades as a function of how far away testing items are from the training items.

-The influence of training variation has received a large amount of attention in the domain of sensorimotor skill learning.
+The influence of training variability has received a large amount of attention in the domain of sensorimotor skill learning.
 Much of this research has been influenced by the work of Schmidt (1975), who proposed a schema-based account of motor learning as an attempt to address the longstanding problem of how novel movements are produced.
-Schema theory presumes that learners possess general motor programs for a class of movements (e.g. an underhand throw).
+Schema theory presumes that learners possess general motor programs for a class of movements (e.g., an underhand throw).
 When called up for use motor programs are parameterized by schema rules which determine how the motor program is parameterized or scaled to the particular demands of the current task.
 Schema theory predicts that variable training facilitates